iZ86/DIT2123OOM/README.md

 public void addMainMenuButtonListener(ActionListener listenForMainMenuButton) - Adds an ActionListener to mainMenuButton.

+private JPanel setupViewTextFieldPanel() - Sets up the JTextField, JLabel and adjusting micro position for JLabel and JTextFields.

+private JPanel setupViewButtonPanel() - Sets up JButtons and adjusting.

 ## BagPartialView
 This class is a partial view for the CheckInView class.